 It should also be noted that the phrase, "he descended into hell," is not found in the earliest known versions of the Apostle's Creed.
 It was added much later (scholars disagree on the dating), apparently to try to explain what the Lord was doing during His three day absence while He was in the grave.
 The teaching arose that He was in hell, ministering to the souls there.
 The phrase has long been controversial, and is not included in the Creed as recited in many Christian denominations, while in other denominations, the phrase is considered optional, though it still stands in Catholicism and a few others. [thanx Bart]

 Another explanation for the three day period is that the Lord was asleep in death, as any son of man would be, until He rose again (see- Matthew 9:24).
 Yeshua was thus raised from the dead on the day known in Judaism as "the First Day of the Week" which was known as the Festival of First Fruits (see - Holy Days, Festivals).
 It begins with the first of the barley harvest, and counts the Omer seven weeks until the conclusion at the Festival of First Fruits on the wheat harvest, otherwise known as Shavuot, Pentecost, the birthday of Christianity, when the Holy Spirit made it's extraordinary manifestation.
-Yeshua was therefore presented as the First Fruits of mankind.
+Yeshua was therefore presented by His resurrection as the First Fruits of mankind.
 It's true that others had been resurrected from the dead, such as Lazarus, but these had all died again later on.
 Not so with Yeshua, who ascended into heaven and will live life everlasting, as the first fruits of mankind.
 Yes we must conclude, in His incarnate form, He was human, a son of man.